mattvass/json-resultset-mapper/README.md

 - Long
 - Double
 - Boolean
+- Short ( converted to int value )

 For any result set that returns primitive types, getObject is used instead and it's properly cast to it's non-primitive type.